meadmin-cn/vite-plugin-mock/README.md

 [![npm][npm-img]][npm-url] [![node][node-img]][node-url]

-**The package forked from [vbenjs/vite - plugin - mock] (https://github.com/vbenjs/vite-plugin-mock), because `vbenjs/vite - plugin - mock` stop maintenance, I needed to use its functionality again, so I copied 'vbenjs/vite-plugin-mock' to fix the bug and republish it**
+**The package forked from [vbenjs/vite-plugin-mock](https://github.com/vbenjs/vite-plugin-mock), because `vbenjs/vite-plugin-mock` stop maintenance, I needed to use its functionality again, so I copied 'vbenjs/vite-plugin-mock' to fix the bug and republish it**

+**For details about change logs, see [CHANGELOG.md](./CHANGELOG.md)**

 Provide local and prod mocks for vite.